 A student-to-faculty ratio of 11:1 gives students an exceptional classroom experience, and Luther’s faculty also mentor students, act as advisers, and learn and research in collaboration with students.

 Luther values learning beyond the classroom.
 Internships, externships, and opportunities to collaborate with faculty on research are vital components of a Luther education—and they help test career goals and build résumés.
 This experiential learning contributes to the stellar career outcomes and postsecondary education rates of Luther graduates.

 Study-away experiences are another way that students learn beyond the classroom, and they’re key to the global perspective that Luther promotes.
 Each year more than 400 Luther students study abroad in 41 countries.
 Many undergraduates take advantage of study-away opportunities during January Term, a three-week period between semesters that allows students to study a particular subject in depth.

 An open-door culture is part of the Luther ethos.
 Faculty and staff are enthusiastic, accessible, and focused on student success.
 Luther professors enjoy being a part of the campus community so much that 95 percent of them live within five miles of campus, and 87 percent of students say they’ve been invited to a professor’s home.

-Student involvement, a Luther hallmark, is also evident in more than 100 student organizations, including a campus newspaper and radio station, as well as many service and honor societies.
-About 70 percent of Luther students volunteer, exhibiting the service ethic intrinsic to the college.
+Student involvement, a Luther hallmark, is also evident in more than 90 student organizations, including a campus newspaper and radio station, as well as many service and honor societies.

 Luther takes seriously its mission to “practice joyful stewardship of the resources around us.”
 Green campus operations, partnerships with local businesses, and academic courses that incorporate sustainability have earned Luther a number of environmental leadership awards, including a 2012 Second Nature Climate Leadership Award.